How to use condoms for maximum pleasure and effectiveness

 Another benefit of this method is that when the condom has been partly unrolled and twisted, it is possible to put the lube in the condom, and use the condom to apply the lube.
 This can minimize the risk of transmitting STI’s, since no one’s hands will touch the penis before the condom is put on.

-Five years ago, there were only one or two condoms that had the expanded design.
+Several years ago, there were only one or two condoms that had the expanded design.
 Currently, there are many that have adopted this.
 I will mention several of these, but that is not necessarily an endorsement of those particular models; there are many out there, and new ones coming on the market all the time.
-We recommend trying the Durex Pleasuremax, the Pleasure Plus, the Inspirals, or the Twisted Pleasure to start; the Pleasuremax is usually the least expensive of these.
+We recommend trying the Durex Pleasure Me (formerly called Pleasuremax), the Pleasure Plus, the Inspirals, or the Twisted Pleasure to start.

-(A good place to buy condoms is on Amazon; a variety of sellers offer condoms that are *not* retail packaged at a steeply discounted price.)
+A good place to buy condoms is on ebay.com; a variety of sellers

 Most of the condoms that have this newer design have a picture on the back of the condom box showing the enlarged end.
 In different models of condoms, even from the same manufacturer, the degree to which the end is expanded may vary significantly; so if one model doesn't seem to provide enough additional room, it is well worth trying another.
 Some manufacturers have an "extra large" size condom that *also* has an expanded end, such as the Trojan Magnum XL.